 Unfortunately, even today, building a business requires much more than just creating a good product.
 And that means lots of business-related expenses.
 Most entrepreneurs anticipate and budget for the costs of incorporating a business, marketing, equipment, and manufacturing.
 Yet, in my experience as a small business advisor, they frequently underestimate or overlook a wealth of other costs that every business faces:

 - Taxes and insurance payments.
 Even in your early days, before you break even and have to pay taxes on profits, various government entities will be after you for payroll taxes, sales taxes, unemployment, and a host of fees, licenses, and permits.
-Then there is the need for liability insurance, worker’s compensation, and life and health insurance for your key team members.
+Then there is the need for liability insurance, worker’s compensation, life and health insurance for your key team members, and other forms of business insurance.
 The bills always seem to come due when you are in your tightest cash squeeze if you haven’t budgeted adequately ahead of time.

 - Ramp-up facilities and utilities.
 It’s amazing how fast your startup will outgrow your garage or home office.
 You find that you need to be near major customers, or employee transportation hubs, where rents are higher than you imagined.
 Depending on the size and location of your business, you could easily also end up paying thousands of dollars a month in internet costs and other utility expenses including electricity, phone service, water, janitorial services, and break room supplies.